fhem/alexa-fhem-docker/README.md

 If you do not specify any variant, `latest` will always be the default.

-`latest` will give you the current stable Docker image.
+`latest` will give you the last as stable known Docker image.
-`dev` will give you the latest development Docker image.
+`dev` will give you the latest development Docker image, which is more up to-date

 ### Supported platforms